CBFiveash/devForge/README.md

 ## Code Challenge Application

 This is a code challenge application where users can write, test, and submit code for challenges in various programming languages.
-The project uses **Vue** for the frontend with Monaco Editor, **Express** for the backend, and **PostgreSQL** as the database.
+The project uses **Vue** for the frontend with Ace Editor, **Express** for the backend, and **PostgreSQL** as the database.
 The application is containerized using **Docker**.

 ## Features

-- Code editor with syntax highlighting (Monaco Editor).
+- Code editor with syntax highlighting (Ace Editor).
 - Real-time code execution in JavaScript.
 - Submit code and receive feedback on the result.
 - Frontend and backend are separated into different Docker containers.